 The name anti-oncogene may be even more appropriate than originally thought.
-Both the Rb protein and the p53 protein turn out to complex directly in the cell with an oncogene product of some human papilloma viruses.
+Both the Rb protein and the p53 protein turn out to complex directly in the cell with a gene product of some human papilloma viruses.

-Once inside the cells of their host, human papilloma viruses synthesize
+Once inside the cells of their host, these viruses synthesize

 Result: E2F is now free to bind to the promoters of genes (like c-myc) that cause the cell to enter the cell cycle (right).
 Thus this version of E7 is an oncogene product.

-The E6 protein of a second human papilloma virus implicated in cervical cancer binds the p53 protein targeting it for destruction by proteasomes and thus removing the block on the host cell's entering the cell cycle.Although the figure shows the "off" promoters as empty, it is now clear that being "off" involves both
+The E6 protein binds the p53 protein targeting it for destruction by proteasomes and thus removing the block on the host cell's entering the cell cycle.Although the figure shows the "off" promoters as empty, it is now clear that being "off" involves both